-- We make sure that unauthorized people don't see or change your records. - In most situations, if we give your health information to anyone who isn't providing your care or paying for your care, we are required to get written permission from you first.
-Written permission can be given by you or by someone you have given legal power to make decisions for you. - There are certain exceptions that do not require us to get your written permission first.
-These exceptions are allowed or required by law. - For example, we are required to release health information to government agencies that are checking on quality of care. - Because you are a member of our plan through Medicare, we are required to give Medicare your health information including information about your Part D prescription drugs.
-If Medicare releases your information for research or other uses, this will be done according to Federal statutes and regulations.
+- We make sure unauthorized people do not see or change your records. - In most situations, if we give your health information to anyone who is not providing or paying for your care, we are required to get written permission from you first.
+Written permission can be given by you or by someone you have authorized in writing to make decisions for you. - There are certain exceptions that do not require us to get your written permission first.
+These exceptions are allowed or required by law. - For example, we are required to release health information to government agencies that are checking on quality of care. - Because you are a member of our plan through Medicare, we are required to give Medicare your health information, including information about your Part D prescription drugs.
+If Medicare releases your information for research or other uses, this will be done according to federal statutes and regulations.

-You can see the information in your records and know how it has been shared with others
+You can see the information in your records and know how it has been shared with others.

-You have the right to look at your records held at the plan, and to get a copy of your records.
-We are allowed to charge you a fee for making copies.
+You have the right to look at and receive copies of your records that we keep on file.
+(We are allowed to charge you a fee for making copies.)
 You also have the right to ask us to make additions or corrections to your records.
 If you ask us to do this, we will consider your request and decide whether the changes should be made.

-You have the right to know how your health information has been shared with others for any purposes that are not routine.
+You have the right to know how your health information has been shared with others for any purpose that is not routine.

-If you have questions or concerns about the privacy of your personal health information, please call OptumRx Member Services.
+If you have questions or concerns about the privacy of your personal health information, please call OptumRx.
+OptumRxcontact information is on page 1 of this document.

-Section 1.5 We must give you information about the plan, its network of pharmacies, and your covered drugs
+Section 1.4 We must give you information about the plan, its network of pharmacies, and your covered drugs

 As a member of our plan, you have the right to get several kinds of information from us.

-If you want any of the following kinds of information, please call OptumRx Member Services:
+If you want any of the following kinds of information, call OptumRx:

-Information about our plan.
-To request that a copy of plan information be mailed to you, please contact OptumRx Member Services.

-Information about our network pharmacies.
-For example, you have the right to get information from us about the pharmacies in our network.
-For an up to date list of the pharmacies in the plan's network, visit optumrx.com/myCatamaranRx to find the Pharmacy

-Locator Tool.
-For more detailed information about our pharmacies, you can call OptumRx Member Services.
+- Information about our plan To request that a copy of plan information be mailed to you, contact OptumRx. - Information about our network pharmacies You have the right to get information from us about the pharmacies in our network.
+For an up-to-date list of pharmacies in the plan's network, visit optumrx.com and use the "Pharmacy Locator" tool (found under the "Member Tools" tab).
+For more detailed information about our pharmacies, you can call OptumRx. - Information about coverage and rules you must follow when using your coverage

-Information about your coverage and the rules you must follow when using your coverage.
-To get the details on your Part D prescription drug coverage, see Chapters 3 and 4 of this booklet plus the plan's List of Covered Drugs (Formulary).
-These chapters, together with the List of Covered Drugs (Formulary), tell you what drugs are covered and explain the rules you must follow and the restrictions to your coverage for certain drugs.
-If you have questions about the rules or restrictions, please call OptumRx Member Services.
+To get details on your Part D prescription drug coverage, see Chapters 3 and 4 of this document, plus the plan's Drug List (Formulary).
+These chapters, together with the Formulary, tell you what drugs are covered and explain rules you must follow and restrictions to your coverage for certain drugs.
+If you have questions about the rules or restrictions, call OptumRx.

-Information about why something is not covered and what you can do about it.
-If a Part D drug is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
-You have the right to this explanation even if you received the drug from an out-of-network pharmacy.
+• Information about why something is not covered and what you can do about it - If a Part D drug is not covered for you or if your coverage is restricted in some way, you can ask us for a written explanation.
+You have the right to this explanation, even if you received the drug from an out-of-network pharmacy.